CYB3R-JUNKI3/Terminator-Resistance-VR/README.md

 - Scale fixes included so no need for extra "scale-fix" pak mods
 - Crouching heights fixed (mainly for in Vents)
 - Fog/Mist/Smoke appearance now looks same in both eyes
-- Fixed LOD/Draw distance issues (can now no longer see the ground leveling)
+- Fixed LOD/Draw distance issues (some ground leveling still visible)
 - Fixed LOD/Draw distance changes when aiming
 - Some cvar tweaks
 - _Much more, ..
 Too many to list_